sermons/wake-up/slides/index.md

 It will be **good** for that servant <br/>
 whose master finds him doing so when he **returns**.

-Truly I tell you, he will put him <br/>
-in charge of all his possessions.

 <div class="caption">(img:
 [Salomon Koninck, "Parable of the Workers in the Vineyard"](https://commons.wikimedia.org/wiki/File%3ASalomon_Koninck_-_Parable_of_the_Workers_in_the_Vineyard_-_WGA12249.jpg), ~1648.
 Hermitage Museum, St. Petersburg
 )</div>